steebchen/specs/errors/Readme.md

 - Batch API and errors?
 - Single errors or error arrays? (in the GraphQL layer for example?)
 - Error slugs in place of error codes like: https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin/src/rules
+- What about ID/Date/Json/Custom types wrt error handling?